-^{} Bottle Summary's executable file name was previously RosSumW.exe.
+Bottle Summary's executable file name was previously RosSumW.exe.
 BottleSumW.exe will run if BottleSumW.exe or RosSumW.exe is typed on command line.

 - The default program setup (.psa) file, used when running a module from the command line, is the last saved .psa file for the module.
-PostProcSuite.ini, located in the Windows directory, contains a list of the location and file name of the last saved .psa file for each module. - · Versions 5.30a and earlier of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
-Program setup files with a .psa extension can be opened, viewed, and modified in any text editor or XML editor.
+PostProcSuite.ini contains a list of the location and file name of the last saved .psa file for each module.
+PostProcSuite.ini is in %USERPROFILE%\ Local Settings\Apps\Sea-Bird\ (example c:\Documents and Settings\dbresko\ Local Settings\Apps\Sea-Bird\ PostProcSuite.ini). - Versions 5.30a and earlier used program setup files with a .psu instead of a .psa extension. .Psa files can be opened, viewed, and modified in any text or XML editor.
 SBE Data Processing can still use your existing .psu files.
-However, if you make any changes to the setup (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.
+However, if you make setup changes (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.